 Each area has a different level of contaminants found in its tap water, which can be checked through the Environmental Working group’s website.
 The non-profit organization performs a quality analysis of drinking water of over 30 million state water records.
 Simply type in your zip code and it will show how many contaminants and which sources (including the U.S. Environmental Protection Agency) are used to gather data.

 During the filtering process, contaminated water is subject to municipality standards, which are affected by age and condition of pipes and filtration systems.
 Despite the most stringent filtering process, trace contaminants and impurities are often still left behind.
+Knowing the facts can help you make smart decisions whether you are drinking tap water while pregnant or trying to decide if you want to invest in the best faucet filter.

 Bottled Water Filtration